Search for heavy pseudoscalar and scalar bosons decaying to a top quark pair in proton-proton collisions at $\sqrt{s}$ =

 Several systematic variations, most notably those constructed from dedicated MC samples, are affected by statistical fluctuations.
 We suppress these fluctuations with a smoothing procedure, which is described in Ref.~\cite{CMS:2019pzc} and is based on the LOWESS algorithm~\cite{Cleveland79, Cleveland88}.

 In general, the relative importance of different systematic uncertainties depends greatly on the signal hypothesis, especially the mass of the scalar bosons.
-Close to the \ttbar production threshold, the variations in the value of the top quark Yukawa coupling and \mtop become important, while for larger \mpphi the PDF, \muR, and \muF variations in the FO pQCD \ttbar background become dominant.
-Among the experimental uncertainty sources, those due to jet energy scale and heavy-flavor jet tagging are important.
-In addition, the total MC statistical uncertainties in all bins often outweigh every other individual uncertainty.
+Close to the \ttbar production threshold, uncertainties due to the modeling of \ttbar dominate the total uncertainty, in particular the top quark Yukawa coupling, the application scheme of the NLO EW corrections, \muR, \mtop, the color reconnection model, and the \etat normalization (if considered).
+A further nonnegligible contribution comes from the estimation of the EW+QCD background.
+For larger values of \mpphi, the ME-PS matching uncertainty for the FO pQCD \ttbar background as well as experimental uncertainties due to heavy-flavor jet tagging become similarly important, while the effect of the \etat and EW+QCD contributions become small.
+In addition, the total MC statistical uncertainties in all bins together often outweigh every other individual uncertainty.